-To remove the dust from the convector fins – Use a radiator brush to dislodge any excess dust and vacuum as much of the radiator as possible.
+To remove the dust from the convector fins – Use a duster to dislodge any excess dust and vacuum as much of the radiator as possible.

 To remove the dust from the radiator surface – Use a soft, damp cloth, as we do while cleaning other pieces of furniture.